I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportfreeregistrybuffer.md

 <p>None </p>

 ## -remarks
-<p>The <b>StorPortFreeRegistryBuffer</b> routine frees the buffer that was allocated by <a href="https://msdn.microsoft.com/library/windows/hardware/ff567034">StorPortAllocateRegistryBuffer</a>.
-Miniport drivers can only have one registry buffer open at a time.
-After the miniport driver calls the <b>StorPortFreeRegistryBuffer</b> routine, subsequent calls by the miniport driver to <b>StorPortAllocateRegistryBuffer</b> will succeed. </p>

-<p>The <b>StorPortFreeRegistryBuffer</b> routine frees the buffer that was allocated by <a href="https://msdn.microsoft.com/library/windows/hardware/ff567034">StorPortAllocateRegistryBuffer</a>.
+<p>The <b>StorPortFreeRegistryBuffer</b> routine frees the buffer that was allocated by <a href="..\storport\nf-storport-storportallocateregistrybuffer.md">StorPortAllocateRegistryBuffer</a>.
 Miniport drivers can only have one registry buffer open at a time.
 After the miniport driver calls the <b>StorPortFreeRegistryBuffer</b> routine, subsequent calls by the miniport driver to <b>StorPortAllocateRegistryBuffer</b> will succeed. </p>

 ## -requirements
 <table>